EdmundLuan/EdmundLuan.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
+Welcome to my personal pages!

+My name is Hao Luan (栾昊).
+I am currently an undergraduate student (expected to graduate in 2021) majoring in Automation at Harbin Institute of Technology.
+From 2019, I joined the MAS Lab led by Prof. Jie Mei at the School of Mechanical Engineering and Automation.
+My research interest mainly lies in the planning and control of multi-agent/robot systems (MAS/MRS).

-This is the front page of Hao Luan's personal pages.
-Most of the sites are still under construction.
-For now, only the [CV page](https://edmundluan.github.io/cv) is available.
+Many pages of the site are still under construction.
+For now, feel free to visit the [CV page](https://edmundluan.github.io/cv) and have a look at my [projects](https://edmundluan.github.io/projects).

 <!--